 - pain medications to relieve inflammation and discomfort

-- bisphosphonates (drugs that prevent bone loss) to help protect bone structure
+- bisphosphonates to help prevent bone loss and protect bone structure

 - cytotoxic drugs to prohibit or stop the growth of cancerous cells

-Your physician may add alternative therapies that include herbal treatments to your care plan.
-However, this must be done with careful consideration as some alternative treatments may interfere with chemotherapy and radiation treatments.
+The doctor may add additional therapies that include herbal treatments to your care plan.
+However, this must be done with careful consideration, as some alternative treatments may interfere with chemotherapy and radiation treatments.

-The five-year survival rate for bone cancer greatly depends on the location and stage of cancer when first diagnosed.
-More than 75 percent of people with bone sarcomas survive more than five years.
+The 5-year survival rate for bone cancer greatly depends on the location and the stage of cancer when you’re first diagnosed.

 The biggest indicator of the outlook for people with osteosarcoma and Ewing’s sarcoma is whether or not the cancer has spread to other parts of the body at the time of diagnosis.

 For cancer that has not spread, the survival rate is between 70 and 80 percent.

 For those with chondrosarcoma, the outlook is often related to the grade of the tumor.
 This type of tumor is commonly low grade, which has a 90 percent survival rate.